-Figure B.2: Swift-XRT PC mode CTI at $-60^{\circ}$ C for the PL\NOM energy scale.
+Figure B.2: Swift-XRT PC mode CTI at $-60^{\circ}$ C for the PLNOM energy scale.
 The blue and orange curves show the parallel CTI calculated from corner sources 3-1 and 4-2, respectively, while the green curve is their average.
 The red curve shows the serial CTI estimated from corner sources 3-4.
-For comparison, the black dashed curve shows the parallel CTI estimated from the change in gain coefficient GC0 from equation A.11.
+For comparison, the black dashed curve shows the parallel CTI estimated from the change in gain coefficient GC0 from Equation A.11.

-temperature dependence.
+For each monthly dataset, a powerlaw is fitted to parametrise the observed GC0 versus CCD temperature dependence.
 The best fit model is then used to estimate GC0 at three temperatures of -70, -60 and $-50^{\circ}$ C for inclusion in the gain file.